librowski/bebok/README.md

-# Bebok
+# SimpleSpa
-Bebok is a typescript library which simplifies the process of creating single page applications
+SimpleSpa is a typescript library which simplifies the process of creating single page applications

 # Executing
 - `npm install`